plinck/TriviaGame/README.md

 ## Bugs, known issues and TODOs

+* Mix up correct answer in choices - i.e. dont just concatinate correct answer to end of incorrect answers
+* Add an END GAME Button so stop the game in case you feel like quitting
 * Make it look better - Colors and Design
+* Get flex columns at larger size - check the iPhone X
+* Increase the font size on smaller screens
 * Put questions on JSON Database file
   * Update code that makes array of objects to new blank object to start vs my own question as first
-* Mix up correct answer in choices - i.e. dont just concatinate correct answer to end of incorrect answers
 * Refactor a little but I am not gonna waste my time putting in classes since it is so simple
-* Use ES6 string interpolation
 * Fix VSCode use strict mode

-* ASK INSTRUCTORs - Why does the main (game.js) program have to be at end of body of html page vs in <head> tag

 - - -